RedHatQE/rhui3-automation/tests/README.md

 Optional variables:

 `extra_files`=~/Path/To/Your/file.zip - This will upload auxiliary files that are required by some tests to the RHUA machine.
-At present, in order for the `test_entitlements.py` and `test_repo_managment.py` test cases to be able to run as expected, you must supply a ZIP file with the following files in the root of the archive:
+At present, in order for all test cases to be able to run as expected, you must supply a ZIP file with the following files in the root of the archive:

   * `rhcert.pem` — This must be a valid Red Hat content certificate allowing access to the *Red Hat Update Infrastructure 2.0* repository.
   * `rhui-rpm-upload-test-1-1.noarch.rpm` — This package will be uploaded to a custom repository.
+  * `rhui-rpm-upload-trial-1-1.noarch.rpm` — This package will also be uploaded to a custom repository.

 To run the tests: